BitBotFactory/MikaLendingBot/README.md

 gaptop = 200

 #Daily lend rate threshold after which we offer lends for 60 days as opposed to 2.
-#If set to 0 all offers will be placed for a 2 day period
+#If set to 0 all offers will be placed for a 2 day period (0.00003-0.05)
 sixtydaythreshold = 0.2

+#Minimum loan size the minimum size of offers to make, bigger values prevent the bot from loaning small available amounts but reduce loans fragmentation
+minloansize = 0.001

 #AutoRenew - if set to 1 the bot will set the AutoRenew flag for the loans when you stop it (Ctrl+C) and clear the AutoRenew flag when on started
 autorenew = 0